delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

 date: 2020-06-10
 layout: post
 image: https://placekitten.com/1920/1920
-custom_excerpt: Create a dockerised Rails app with webpack-dev-server
+custom_excerpt: An article following the creation of a dockerised Ruby on Rails application, complete with a dockerised Webpack development server running parallel.
+Worth a read if you're trying to dockerise a modern, reactive application
 ---

+#### A github repo containing the code discussed in this tutorial can be found on [my GitHub](https://github.com/ctrlaltdelete44/webpacker-on-docker)

+### 1. Introduction

-#### This article will create a starter Rails application (running Ruby 2.6.5), dockerise it, and teach you how to run the `webpack-dev-server` (key for developing with JS frameworks such as React or Vue) in Docker.
-If you have a pre-existing & already Dockerised app then skip to [Dockerising Webpacker](#dockerising-webpacker)
+This article will create a starter Rails application (running Ruby 2.6.5), dockerise it, and teach you how to run the `webpack-dev-server` (key for developing with JS frameworks such as React or Vue) in Docker.
+If you have a pre-existing & already Dockerised app then skip to [Dockerising Webpacker](#dockerising-webpacker).

-#### For the sake of brevity I'm not going to cover installing Docker or Rails.
-If you are looking for guides to cover these, I can recommend the [Docker](https://docs.docker.com/get-docker/) and [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html) official documentation
+For the sake of brevity I'm not going to cover installing Docker or Rails.
+If you are looking for guides to cover these, I can recommend the [Docker](https://docs.docker.com/get-docker/) and [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html) official documentation.

-#### I could not have written this post without the [Rails on Docker](https://www.plymouthsoftware.com/courses) book, to the extent that several lines I use are taken from here and adapted for purpose (with consent, and marked when used).
+Finally, I could not have written this post without the [Rails on Docker](https://www.plymouthsoftware.com/courses) book, to the extent that several lines I use are taken from here and adapted for purpose (with consent, and marked when used).
 If you're new to Docker I can't recommend it enough.
-Get started with a [free course](https://railsondocker.com/) by the same author
+Get started with a [free course](https://railsondocker.com/) by the same author.

-### 1. Getting started
+### 2. Getting started

 We're going to need an application to dockerise.
 I'm sure you're familiar with this process, but we're going to take it up a level.
 Following the [Rails on Docker](https://www.plymouthsoftware.com/courses) guidelines, we're going to complete this entirely in Docker.